Sending an invoice is the easy part. Getting paid? That's another story.

 If you didn't state payment terms on your invoice, Canadian courts apply a "reasonable time" standard — typically 30 days.
 Always include payment terms on every invoice.
 Not sure what to include?
 See: What to Include on a Canadian Invoice.

 Most freelancers send one follow-up, if any.
-The professionals who get paid fastest send four — each one slightly firmer than the last.
+The professionals who get paid fastest send five — each one slightly firmer than the last.

 Step 1 — Day 1: The Friendly Reminder